jkiranj7028/AWS-PROJECTS/ec2-jenkins-lambda-eventbridge-autoassign-pub-IP/README.md

 ### I want to run Jenkins on a custom domain: jenkins.devopscloudai.com.
 To achieve this, I have set up the following components:

-1. EC2 Instance – Hosting the Jenkins server.
+1. EC2 Instance – Hosts the Jenkins server.
 2. Jenkins Installation – Installed and configured on the EC2 instance.
-3. CloudFront – Used to serve traffic for jenkins.devopscloudai.com.
+3. CloudFront – Distributes traffic for the custom domain jenkins.devopscloudai.com.
-4. Route 53 – Configured DNS to make the domain accessible globally.
+4. Route 53 – Provides DNS configuration to make the domain globally accessible.
-5. AWS Lambda + EventBridge – Automates the assignment of public IPs to Jenkins instances running in EC2.
+5. AWS Lambda + EventBridge – Automates the reassignment of EC2 public IPs for Jenkins instances running on EC2.
+When an EC2 instance transitions from a stopped to a running state, EventBridge triggers a Lambda function.
+This function executes a predefined Python script that updates the CloudFront origin, replacing the old endpoint (e.g., ec2-15-204-145-134.ap-south-1.compute.amazonaws.com) with the new one (e.g., ec2-13-204-157-132.ap-south-1.compute.amazonaws.com).

 This project demonstrates how to integrate these AWS services to ensure Jenkins is always accessible externally on the custom domain, without requiring manual intervention.